flutter-news-app-full-source-code/data-client/README.md

 ## 🔑 Licensing

-This `data_client` package is an integral part of the [**Flutter News App Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code).
-For comprehensive details regarding licensing, including trial and commercial options for the entire toolkit, please refer to the main toolkit organization page.
+This source code is licensed for commercial use and is provided for local evaluation.
+A **Lifetime Commercial License** is required for any production or public-facing application.

+Please visit the main [Flutter News App Full Source Code Toolkit](https://github.com/flutter-news-app-full-source-code) organization page to review the full license terms and to purchase.